ticketmaster/react-native-ticketmaster-ignite/docs/user-guide.md

 When switching to a new API key, `refreshConfiguration()` automatically calls `login()` after configuration since users must authenticate at least once per key.
 Set `skipAutoLogin` to true to prevent this, but a user must be logged in to the new team or issues will arise when using the Tickets SDK.
 If a user has logged into 2 different teams, they can now freely switch between those 2 teams without needing to login.

 To reconfigure the Tickets SDK, an unmount on blur approach needs to be done for both Android and iOS.
 In React Native's Fabric renderer (New Architecture), iOS views remains in memory and continues rendering even when "hidden" by React Navigation Bottom Tabs.
-To solve this, the `<TicketsSdkEmbedded />` component has a new prop called `` which will trigger additional logic within the `<TicketsSdkEmbedded />` component to reconfigure the iOS Tickets SDK.
+To solve this, the `<TicketsSdkEmbedded />` component has a new prop called `isFocused` which will trigger additional logic within the `<TicketsSdkEmbedded />` component to reconfigure the iOS Tickets SDK.
 During team reconfiguration and login, unmount the `<TicketsSdkEmbedded />` component by navigating to a custom RN login/loading screen and after login is successful navigate back to the `<TicketsSdkEmbedded />` component.

 ⚠️ Warning: `isFocused` must toggle from `false` to `true` to trigger the Tickets SDK refresh/reconfiguration.
 Navigating to another RN screen that is still within the same bottom tab screen does not always toggle `isFocused` from `false` to `true` depending on the navigation approach, so while implementing API key switching you must log the variable and ensure your approach toggles the boolean.
 Alternatively, you can create your own custom variable and toggle it within your JS method that calls `refreshConfiguration()`.